 Julie Bierne, Owner and Director

 Julie Bierne is a Teacher Member of The Cecchetti Council of America and the Southwest Committee of the CCA.
 She is a former ballerina with Ballet Oklahoma (now Oklahoma City Ballet).
 There she danced in productions of Carmen, Coppelia, Les Sylphides, Tangos, many Nutcrackers, and in the “Peasant Pas de Deux” of Giselle, her favorite ballet.
 At the age of 15 Ms. Bierne was accepted into the Los Angeles Ballet summer intensive program.
 It was there, under the watchful eye of Russian ballerina, Irina Kosmovska, that her technique and artistry blossomed.
 Julie has a long history with the school and has known Classical Ballet Founder, Kay Sandel, since moving to Oklahoma in 1977.
 When Julie finished her professional career, she chose Classical Ballet School for herself and her daughter's ballet training.

 Julie holds a Bachelor of Arts in Liberal Arts from the University of Central Oklahoma and has studied abroad at the Université de Paris, Sorbonne, France.
-She has many years of business and marketing experience in the luxury hotel industry and has served as Education Director for the Air Force—creating curriculum, training and certifying volunteer staff, and managing education programs to Department of Defense compliance standards for students of all ages.
+She has many years of business and marketing experience in the luxury hotel industry and has served as Education Director for the Air Force—creating curriculum, training and certifying volunteer staff, and managing education programs for students of all ages.
 These competencies give Ms. Bierne the expertise to direct both the business and artistic aspects of Classical Ballet School as one of the premiere ballet schools in the state of Oklahoma.